 - performances and displays of art inspired by and created at the reserves

-- Stargazing dinner at a reserve–– tours, music and wine and engage donors and neighbors of the reserve.
+- dinner at a reserve–– tours, music, wine, and stargazing can engage donors and neighbors of the reserve.